By Maren Madalyn, contributing writer

 - Linked to learning and development

-But there are SO many ways in which leaders can apply these principles to family engagement in schools.
-It can be challenging for school staff to know exactly where to begin, too.
+But there are SO many ways in which district and school leaders can apply these principles to parent involvement in schools.
+It can be challenging for staff and faculty to know exactly where to begin, too.
 What changes do we introduce to our existing school programs?
 Is there room for traditional practices like parent-teacher conferences?
-How do I decide what data to review to understand the impact of our family engagement strategies?
+How do I decide what data to review to understand and report on the impact of our family engagement approaches?

 An educator’s heart rate might spike just thinking about all these questions around family and parent engagement.